Tips To Stop Your New Cat from Hiding

 7. Create a comfortable home environment

 Giving a new kitty their own safe haven is a great way to help them settle in.
-Your cat needs to feel safe and secure in their own territory to boost their confidence and encourage their bravery!
-A good kitty safe haven will have lots of comfy bedding such as a cat bed, some favorite toys, and be in a quiet place.
-Secluding a brand new kitty to one room of your house is often a good way to help them adjust and boost their confidence before they explore the rest of the house!
+Your cat needs to feel safe and secure in their own territory to boost their confidence and encourage their bravery.
+A good kitty safe haven will have lots of comfy bedding such as a cat bed, some favourite toys, and be in a quiet place.
+Secluding a brand new kitty to one room of your house is often a good way to help them adjust and boost their confidence before they explore the rest of the house.

-Plugging in a FELIWAY CLASSIC Diffuser in the area where your cat spends most of their time (such as in their safe haven or near their hiding spot) can be a good way to support a happy environment for your new pet.
-By releasing “comforting messages”, your new kitty will soon feel more comfortable, calmer and ready to come out of their hiding spot to explore and play!
+Plugging in a FELIWAY Diffuser in the area where your cat spends most of their time (such as in their safe haven or near their hiding spot) can be a good way to support a happy environment for your new pet.
+By releasing comforting messages, your new kitty will soon feel more comfortable, calmer and ready to come out of their hiding spot to explore and play.